percona/everest-doc/docs/upgrade_with_cli.md

 ## Upgrade

-During the upgrade of Percona Everest, only Everest and Everest operator are upgraded, whereas the database operators, database clusters and backups remain unchanged.

 !!! note
     It is recommended that you create backups of your databases prior to upgrading Percona Everest.

+During the upgrade of Percona Everest, only Everest and Everest operator are upgraded, whereas the database operators, database clusters and backups remain unchanged.
+{.power-number}

 1. To upgrade Percona Everest using the CLI, execute the following command: